vporton/coding_challenge/README.md

 I used GraphQL GitHub API (v4) instead of REST API (v4) to reduce the transfered data amount.

-TODO: Check if a profile in request provided more than once.
+If a profile in request provided more than once, it is counted more than once.

-TODO: handling gh/bb errors.

 We have separate thread pools for GitHub and BitBucket
 because: 1.
 One could have for example 1 thread on